Great Unanswered Questions

 Comedian Craig Hill turns to song in an attempt to answer this week's questions.

-020620101025Comedian Colin Murphy and his two resident nerds Dr David Booth and Matthew Collins try to answer the unanswerable.
+Colin Murphy, Dr David Booth and Matthew Collins try to answer the most ridiculous questions.
+With Craig Hill.
+From 2010.

 With comedian Jason Manford.